-She teaches drums to folks aged 5 to 65 at the Willie Mae Rock Camp for Girls and through private lessons.
+She is currently drummer for the metal band Mortals (Relapse Records), has recorded with The All Things, and she is a Dream Cymbals Artist.
+Caryn teaches drums to folks aged 5 to 65 at the Willie Mae Rock Camp for Girls, Tom Tom Academy, and through private lessons.
 Her articles, interviews, and reviews on music, drumming, and not sucking at softball have been published in both Decibel and Tom Tom Magazine, the latter of which she served as the Metal issue’s co-editor (No. 13.)

 Caryn Havlik appears in the following:

 Reflecting on beach holidays of another sort, with 'Sun and Sea' and the joy of F Choir's I'm Not Dancing, I'm Fighting from the 2020 Borealis Festival in Bergen, Norway.

 Friday, May 01, 2020

 The legendary drummer Tony Allen has died in Paris, at 79.
 His unique, propulsive, funky, innovative drum patterns helped to define the style called Afrobeat.
 Here's a remembrance.

 This week, a tribute to the Queen of Salsa from Angélique Kidjo, a new album from Santana, romance and menace by Bat for Lashes, and the return of queer punk icons Team Dresch.